mims-harvard/TxGNN/README.md

 There are numerous splits prepared in TxGNN.
 You can switch among them in the `TxData.prepare_split(split = 'XXX', seed = 42)` function.

 - `complex_disease` is the systematic split in the paper, where we first sample a set of diseases and then move all of their treatments to test set such that these diseases have zero treatments in training.
 - Disease area split first obtains a set of diseases in a disease area using disease ontology and move all of their treatments to the test set and then further removes a fraction of local neighborhood around these diseases to simulate the lack of molecular mechanism characterization of these diseases.
-There are five disease areas: `cell_proliferation`, `mental_health`, `cardiovascular`, `anemia`, `adrenal_gland`
+There are nine disease areas: `cell_proliferation`, `mental_health`, `cardiovascular`, `anemia`, `adrenal_gland`, `autoimmune`, `metabolic_disorder`, `diabetes`, `neurodigenerative`
 - `random` is namely random splits which it randomly shuffles across drug-disease pairs.
 In the end, most of diseases have seen some treatments in the training set.

 During deployment, when evaluate a specific disease, you may want to just mask this disease and use all of the other diseases.
 In this case, you can use `TxData.prepare_split(split = 'disease_eval', disease_eval_idx = 'XX')` where `disease_eval_idx` is the index of the disease of interest.